zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   SSL Misconfiguration, z/OSMF is not accessible.
   Message: %s
   Please verify the following:
-    - CN (Common Name) and z/OSMF hostname have to match.
+    - CN (Common Name) and z/OSMF hostname match.
-    - Certificate is expired
+    - The certificate is valid
-    - TLS version match
+    - TLS version matches
-    - z/OSMF server certificate is trusted in Zowe's truststore Enable debugging to see further details in stack trace
+    - z/OSMF server certificate is trusted in Zowe's truststore Enable debugging to see further details in stack trace.

   **Reason:**

-  z/OSMF connection has an incorrect configuration.
+  The z/OSMF connection is incorrectly configured.

   **Action:**

   Verify z/OSMF connection details.
-Verify z/OSMF can be accessed with HTTPS
+Verify z/OSMF can be accessed with HTTPS.

 ### ZWEAG183E